Doctor Who series 15

 The fifteenth series of the British science fiction television programme Doctor Who premiered on 12 April 2025.
 This series is also known as "Season Two" following the production changes and the acquisition of Doctor Whos international broadcasting rights by Disney+ prior to the previous series.
-It is the sixth series led by Russell T Davies as head writer and executive producer and the second since his return to the show in 2023, having previously worked on it from 2005 to 2010.
+It is the sixth and final series led by Russell T Davies as head writer and executive producer and the second since his return to the show in 2023, having previously worked on it from 2005 to 2010.
 This series is the fifteenth to air following the programme's revival in 2005, and is the forty-first season overall.

 This is the second and final series to star Ncuti Gatwa as the Fifteenth Doctor, an incarnation of the Doctor, an alien Time Lord who travels through time and space in the TARDIS, which appears to be a British police box from the outside.
 Varada Sethu joins the series as new companion Belinda Chandra, with Millie Gibson also featuring as Ruby Sunday, the previous series' companion, for her second and final series in the role.
-The series was preceded by a Christmas episode in December 2024, written by former showrunner and head writer Steven Moffat, where Nicola Coughlan appears as a one-off companion.
+The series was preceded by a Christmas episode in December 2024, written by former showrunner and head writer Steven Moffat, where Nicola Coughlan appears as one-off companion, Joy Almondo.

 The series consists of eight episodes, directed by Alex Sanjiv Pillai, Peter Hoar, Amanda Brotchie, Ben A. Williams, and Makalla McPherson.
 Alongside Davies, who wrote four episodes and co-wrote a further one, the writers include Juno Dawson, Inua Ellams, Pete McTighe, and Sharma Angel-Walfall.
 Filming began in October 2023 and concluded in May 2024.
+Following the airing of the series, it was announced that without further backing from Disney+, a planned succeeding special had been cancelled, and Davies departed from his role as showrunner, with the BBC planning a competitive tender process for a future series.